Write Queries

 upsert

-Upsert will merge the new data with an existing doc or will set a new doc if it does not already exist:
+Combines the functions of update and set.
+It merges the new data with an existing document or creates a new document if it does not already exist.

 await db.upsert({ age: 20, name: "Bob" }, collection_name, doc_id)